 Peter joined the Trust in January 2003 and became the Director of Research and Development in May 2004.

 You can follow Peter on Twitter: @DrP8tken

-Phil Mantay has joined us as Director of Transformation, on secondment from Plymouth Hospitals NHS Trust, to provide additional support on the mental health element of Devon’s Sustainability and Transformation Plan (STP), as well as leadership in other areas of strategy and development.
+Phillip Mantay has joined us as Director of Transformation (interim), on secondment from Plymouth Hospitals NHS Trust, to provide additional support on the mental health element of Devon’s Sustainability and Transformation Plan (STP), as well as leadership in other areas of strategy and development.

 Fiona Barr has joined us on a temporary basis and is working closely with the Board and Executive Team on a number of projects related to corporate governance, systems and processes.